Fiat Chrysler bets on Jeep, Alfa revamp to go global

 Jeep, whose globally recognized products trace their roots to the iconic World War Two vehicle, is seen as Fiat Chrysler’s biggest opportunity to tap fast-growing demand for sport utility vehicles (SUVs) in Asia.

-While Marchionne has a track record of dealmaking in 10 years at Fiat’s helm, he has been less successful at delivering a string of ambitious turnaround plans, with Fiat losing market share in its main European market amid delayed investments and some bad design choices.
+While Marchionne has a track record of deal making in ten years at Fiat’s helm, he has been less successful at delivering a string of ambitious turnaround plans, with Fiat losing market share in its main European market amid delayed investments and some bad design choices.

 There are other challenges too.
 Analysts expect the total cost of the revamp could top 8 billion euros a year - a big burden for a group with 9.8 billion euros of net debt.